-The National Institute on Drug Abuse (NIDA) is the lead federal agency supporting scientific research on drug use and its consequences.
-Our mission is to advance science on the causes and consequences of drug use and addiction and to apply that knowledge to improve individual and public health through:
+The National Institute on Drug Abuse (NIDA) is the lead federal agency supporting scientific research on drug use and addiction.
+Our mission is to advance science on drug use and addiction and to apply that knowledge to improve individual and public health through:

 - Strategically supporting and conducting basic and clinical research on drug use, its consequences, and the underlying neurobiological, behavioral, and social mechanisms involved.

 - Promoting the effective translation, implementation, and dissemination of scientific research findings to improve the prevention and treatment of substance use disorders and enhance public awareness of addiction as a brain disorder.

 Funding decisions will be based primarily on the programmatic priorities of the Institute and scientific merit of the application.
 NIDA continues to give additional consideration to New Investigators and especially Early Stage Investigators https://grants.nih.gov/grants/glossary.htm#EarlyStageInvestigator(ESI).

 Information regarding FY 2021 NIH Extramural Financial Operations can be found at:

 - NIH Fiscal Policies in Effect – FY 2021: https://grants.nih.gov/grants/guide/notice-files/NOT-OD-21-058.html